30 Days to Web Development

 You're worried about your lack of math or logic skills?

 You weren't a very good student in high school or college?

-If you want to learn to program, there are enough resources available online in 2017 that you can teach yourself.
+If you want to learn to build cool stuff on the web—and even change careers—there are enough resources available online in 2019 that you can teach yourself!

 But here's the problem: learning to code is HARD, not easy.

 Teaching yourself can make it even harder, because you don't have the guidance of a teacher or mentor.

 What students need is a step-by-step preparation course to get them ready for their self-education—and this course is it.
 I like to call it the "jet pack" for popular e-Learning platforms like freeCodeCamp, Treehouse, Udemy, Coursera, and more!

 After 30 Days to Web Development, you WILL be:

 This course is a packaged solution to the majority of issues students face when teaching themselves to code, such as lack of confidence, and being a “slow learner”.

 In addition to the course itself, you'll be able to leverage the 30 Days to Web Development Workbook to fill out as you progress in the course, to keep track of all your work in one place.